 Samsung has a reputation for not being the greatest at updating their devices, but this week has been especially rough for them.
 First, Microsoft had to halt an update to the Samsung Omnia 7 due to reports of bricked devices.
 Today, Sprint has just stopped pushing the Android 2.2 update for the Epic as users have found hardware problems after applying it.

 According to Sprint's support forum, there have been an increased number of calls into their Care Centre about issues with wireless data connectivity and the ability to access the SD card.
-While it's a relief that no one has reported a bricked phone, I can imagine the long wait for Froyo would be made that much worse by having it break some core functionalities of your device.
 Read More

 Today, Google got the ball rolling on Gingerbread updates for the two official "Google phones", the Nexus One and Nexus S. While this is exciting, long awaited news for owners of the Nexus One, the Nexus S crowd may have some reason for disdain.